-The Secret Life of a Book Manuscript
+The Book He Wasn't Supposed to Write

 Scott followed up with a lengthy letter—I think it was about 10 pages—detailing his concerns.
 I live on an island on the coast of Maine.
 I received the letter the day before a major snowstorm.
 A few hours after it arrived, several old trees along the road downed power lines, taking the internet with them.

-Cut off from e-mail and other off-island communication, I spent that snowy day reading and re-reading Scott’s letter.
+Cut off from email and other off-island communication, I spent that snowy day reading and rereading Scott’s letter.
 The next morning dawned crystalline and blue.
 I climbed into my pickup truck and drove slowly over 15 miles of icy backroads to the library in Blue Hill, on the mainland, where the internet was still working.
 The whole world was sparkling.
 I sat down in the sun-splashed reading room of the library, powered up my laptop, and sent a note to my literary agent, Andrew Wylie, asking him if Scott, being so negative, actually wanted to back out of the book altogether.
-If he really wanted out, then I didn’t want to dive into the job of rewriting if it.
+If he really wanted out, then I didn’t want to dive into the job of rewriting it.

 Andrew’s reply came flying back, within minutes.
-(He may be the world’s fastest e-mail replier.)
+(He may be the world’s fastest email replier.)
 He also knows Scott well.
 No, Andrew replied, Scott is just trying to emphasize to you how much work you have ahead of you to make this a good book.
 I found this reassuring.
 I even felt contented, for reasons I don’t completely understand.
 If Scott was still on board, well then so was I.

 I spent the next five months, from mid-January to mid-June of 2016, redoing the whole book, rethinking it from top to bottom.

-I began by taking his letter and his marked-up version of the manuscript with me to Austin, Texas, where my wife and were taking a break in February from the long Maine winter.
+I began by taking his letter and his marked-up version of the manuscript with me to Austin, Texas, where my wife and I were taking a break in February from the long Maine winter.
 (Austin is a great town for live music, food, and hiking—and its winter feels to me like Maine in the summer.)
-I sat in the backyard and read and re-read Scott’s comments.
+I sat in the backyard and read and reread Scott’s comments.
 I didn’t argue with them.
 Rather, I pondered them.
 If he thinks that, I would ask myself, how can I address the problem?
 I underlined sections.
 At one point he pleaded in a note scrawled in the margin, “If you would only defer to the narrative, you could get away with murder.”
 I liked that comment so much I typed it across the top of the first page of the second draft, so I would see it every morning as I began my day’s work.

 The next surprise, about three weeks into this process, was coming to realize, over the days of thinking about it, that Scott’s criticisms were spot-on.
 I saw that if I followed his suggestions and revamped the book, with a new structure that emphasized biography and told the stories of the two men chronologically, the book would be much better.
-I e-mailed a note to Scott.
+I emailed a note to Scott.
 “You are right,” it said.
 This wasn’t so much an apology as the beginning of the next phase of work.

 “Only a good writer would be able to say that,” he graciously responded.